-- a) SHARDA INTERNATIONAL DMCC is a limited liability company registered in the Dubai Multi Commodities Centre under trade license No. 32188. - b) The company is registered to carry out trading in chemicals. - c) These financial statements have been prepared as a stand-alone company, and reflect the operations of SHARDA INTERNATIONAL DMCC only and does not include the financial statements of its three subsidiaries i.e.1) SIDDHIVINAYAK INTERNATIONAL LIMITED, U.A.E, 2) SHARDA BENELUX BVBA, BELGIUM and 3) EUROAZIJSKI PESTICIDI D.O.O., CROATIA.
+- SHARDA INTERNATIONAL DMCC is a limited liability company registered in the Dubai Multi Commodities Centre under trade license No. 32188. - b) The company is registered to carry out trading in basic industrial chemicals and rubber.
+During the year, the company has mainly traded in rubber items such as conveyer belts. - These financial statements have been prepared as a stand-alone company, and reflect the operations of SHARDA INTERNATIONAL DMCC only and does not include the financial statements of its three subsidiaries i.e.1) SIDDHIVINAYAK INTERNATIONAL LIMITED, U.A.E, 2) SHARDA BENELUX BVBA, BELGIUM and 3) EUROAZIJSKI PESTICIDI D.O.O., CROATIA.